website2023/website2023/index.md

 layout: page
 ---

-Double Bagel Games is a small mobile games studio launching soon.
-Our mission is to remind people everywhere of the importance of play by providing immediately accessible, fun, engaging mobile games.
+Double Bagel Games is a small games studio that launched in January 2023 and is currently working on a number of small mobile games that I look forward to sharing with you soon.

-We are currently in development on a number of small mobile games that I look forward to sharing with you in 2023.
-So stay tuned by subscribing to my free email updates.
+<strong>If you subscribe to my free email newsletter, I’ll send you the latest mobile game I’ve been working on.</strong>

-<strong>As a thank you for subscribing, you'll get free early access to my next game.</strong> After subscribing, make sure to check your spam folder in case the first email arrives there.
-To prevent future email deliverability issues, I also recommend adding my email address to your contact list.
+After subscribing, make sure to check your spam folder as the first email might arrive there.

 <br>
 <br>